 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.